Introduction

 Conclusion

 In Hong Kong’s tightly regulated insurance landscape, verifying an insurance agent’s credentials is non-negotiable.
 Employers must go beyond surface-level checks and ensure due diligence by reviewing both the current Insurance Authority (IA) records and historical data from the Insurance Agents Registration Board (IARB), especially for candidates registered before the regulatory transition in 2019.
 A comprehensive background check helps safeguard your organization from legal, financial, and reputational risks.
-Most importantly, always confirm the candidate’s scope of authorization, licence type, and appointing insurer to ensure they are fully qualified and permitted to perform the role you’re hiring for.
+Most importantly, always confirm the candidate’s scope of authorization, license type, and appointing insurer to ensure they are fully qualified and permitted to perform the role you’re hiring for.